RichardoC/kube-audit-rest/README.md

 Use kube-audit-rest to capture all mutation/creation API calls to disk, before exporting those to your logging infrastructure.
 This should be much cheaper than the Cloud Service Provider managed offerings which charges ~ per API call and don't support ingestion filtering.

+If you do control the kube-api-server then use the [built in audit logging](https://kubernetes.io/docs/tasks/debug/debug-cluster/audit/), not kube-audit-rest

 This tool is maintained and originally created by [Richard Tweed](https://github.com/RichardoC)